Barred from the Afterlife

 - After encountering the apparent ghosts and other imprints of the dead upon the Metro, the citizens in Metro2033 theorize that the nuclear war destroyed the afterlife, damning everyone to eternal purgatory.

 - In The Order of the Stick, Eugene Greenhilt cannot go to the afterlife until one of his descendants kills Xykon because of a Blood Oath.
-This is the general fate of people bound by a Blood Oath of Vengeance and die with it unfulfilled.
+This is the general fate of people bound by a Blood Oath of Vengeance and who die with it unfulfilled.
 An exception is made for those who died actively trying to fulfill their oaths, as Roy found out.

 - In the original and abandoned pictures for sad children storyline, Paul, who is a ghost, being unable to go to hell is the main plot.

-- Bleedman's Grim Tales From Down Below has Billy die and end up in Heaven.
+- Bleedman's Grim Tales from Down Below has Billy die and end up in Heaven.
 But the saints get fed up of him and kick him out (literally).
 Billy then ends up in Hell.
 But they get fed up of him there as well and he ends up wandering the Earth as a spirit.

 - In Yet Another Fantasy Gamer Comic, the gods of Man and the gods of Orc couldn't agree on who should claim Glon the half-orc, and he convinced them to send him back to life so he could determine which of his two heritages was his "true" one.